Built-ins

 bold.
 The default weight is 400.

-property specifies the sloping of the font.
+The style property specifies the sloping of the font.
 The values

-can be used to specify
+"normal" and "italic" can be used to specify

 the style of the font.
 The default style is "normal".

-property specifies the additional horizontal space between
+The letterspacing property specifies the additional horizontal space between

 text characters in canvas units.
 The default value is 0.

-property specifies the horizontal alignment of the text.
+The align property specifies the horizontal alignment of the text.
 The values

-can be used to specify the alignment.
+"center" can be used to specify the alignment.
 The default value is

-property specifies the vertical cursor position relative to the
+The baseline property specifies the vertical cursor position relative to the

 vertical text position.
-The values "top"
+The values "top",

-can be used to specify the baseline.
+"alphabetic" can be used to specify the baseline.
 The default value

-is "alphabetic"
+is "alphabetic".

 Here is an example of how to use the font function: